 - well researched, tested and loved.
 You wouldn’t believe how many recipes don’t make the cut because they are just OK or simply not good enough.

 - shortcuts wherever possible.
-We love shortcuts that are convenient, efficient and don’t compromise taste.
+We love shortcuts that are convenient and efficient as long as they don’t compromise taste.

 - clear instructions even for beginner cooks

 - tailored to your taste, allowing for substitutions and variations based on what you love or what you have on hand.
 This is very important to us.
 And of course lots of vegetarian recipes (because that’s what Jenna is).

 - least amount of steps possible.
 In fact, we LOVE recipes that can be made in 30 minutes or less or with minimal hands on time.